 Who am I?

-Max Tatton-Brown is the Founding Director of Augur, a communications agency that helps great companies earn attention and satisfy customers.
-He also writes about emerging tech for publications including The Guardian, Wired and Econsultancy.
+He also writes about tech and culture for publications including The Guardian, Wired and Econsultancy.

 Where can you find me?

 Here is a short statement on my ethics policy, modelled on good examples at Re/code.

 It’s more than most readers will want to know — but we live in a time where writers, both professional and amateur, can be too unconscious about the influences on their writing.